scholzj/kafka-kubernetes-authenticator/README.md

 The authorizer currently handles them in a way that if they start with the ID of the user, they will be always allowed.
 And example of the service account based username is `system:serviceaccount:mynamespace:mysa`.

+**The authorizer is currently only experimental and does not caching of the authorization results.
+Therefore it might have significant performance impact on the Kubernetes and Kafka clusters.**

 #### Required RBAC rights

 The Authorizer requires the RBAC rights to post Subject Access Review API calls.